yourahul/Crop-Recommendation-AutoAI/README.md

  # Crop Recommendation using IBM AutoAI
-This project is part of my IBM AICED Internship (Week 1).
+This project is part of my IBM AICET Internship (Week 1).
 I used IBM Watson AutoAI to build a Machine Learning model that recommends the most suitable crop based on:
 - Nitrogen (N)
 - Phosphorus (P)